TapResearch/tapresearch_flutter_plugin/README.md

 ### Wait for onTapResearchSdkReady()
 - implement TRSdkReadyCallback then add code to onTapResearchSdkReady()
-- For example, at this point, you would want to display the tiles or buttons that allow users to click and show surveys.
+- For example, at this point, you would want to display the screen, tiles or buttons that allow users to click and show surveys.

 ### Showing Surveys in Standard Wall
 - _plugin.showContentForPlacement('YourPlacementTag')